 If you are new to dog ownership then bathing your dog might be a daunting task.
 It needn’t be so scary though, with plenty of preparation and the right equipment, bathing your dog is going to be something both you and your pooch look forward to!

 Take a look at our essential guide to bathing your dog here:

 The key to a success dog bathing session is to be prepared.
 If this is something you plan to do last minute, with little to no preparation then prepare for a very stressed dog and chaos!
-Make sure you have plenty of large towels, a dog brush, cotton balls, shampoo, conditioner and of course, treats!
+Make sure you have plenty of large drying towels, a dog brush, cotton balls, shampoo, conditioner and of course, dog treats!

 There are lots of different shampoos and conditioners on the market, so it’s worth doing your research.
 However, one thing we cannot stress more is that you should never, ever use human shampoo for a dog!
 Human shampoo contains far too many chemicals for dogs and can cause irritation to their skin.